-Years of experience could be perceived as a variable in studies measuring the impacts of management.
-We found a wide variation of experience in all housing bedding categories (Figure 7).
-The years of organic dairy farm experience had a narrower range, we suspect because many producers transitioned to organic from conventional dairy management.
+Years of experience could be perceived as a variable in studies measuring the impact of management.
+We found a wide variation of experience in all housing/bedding categories (Figure 7).
+The years of organic dairy farm experience had a narrower range than total dairy experience, we suspect because many producers transitioned to organic from conventional dairy management.
 There was no difference in overall years of experience between housing/bedding strategy (p = 0.2).
-While organic experience mostly did not differ between housing/bedding strategy, producers using a tie-stall without a wood-based bedding (“Tie-stall other bedding”) tended to have more experience that free-stall sand producers (p = 0.04), while this difference was not found for overall experience (Figure 7), suggesting perhaps, on average, producers in this source population using free-stall sand facilities were the most recent to transition to organic dairy production.
+While organic experience mostly did not differ between housing/bedding strategy, producers using a tiestall without a wood-based bedding (“Tiestall other bedding”) tended to have more experience that freestall sand producers (p = 0.04), but this difference was not found for overall experience (Figure 7), suggesting perhaps, on average, producers in this source population using freestall sand facilities were the most recent to transition to organic dairy production.

 Future housing trends and research priorities for organic dairy farms

-In the United States (US), producers of organic ruminant livestock must provide daily grazing throughout the grazing season and year-round access to the outdoors.
+In the United States, producers of organic ruminant livestock must provide daily grazing throughout the grazing season and year-round access to the outdoors.
 US organic dairy farmers may provide temporary confinement or shelter for animals because of inclement weather, and animal health, safety and well-being, among other reasons.
-Shelter or housing for US organic dairy cattle must be designed to allow for: “(i) Natural maintenance, comfort behaviors, and opportunity to exercise; (ii) Temperature level, ventilation, and air circulation suitable to the species; and (iii) Reduction of potential for livestock injury” (USDA 2020).
-Our review of the literature suggests research on shelter or housing for US organic dairy farms is limited.
-Research exploring the impact of housing and bedding on dairy cattle productivity and well-being, including animal health (e.g. lameness and mastitis) would inform best practices regionally and nationally, especially for regions where winter housing and bedding technologies are used for five to six months of the year.
-A challenge to the design of future studies is the limited knowledge of the distribution and types of bedding management styles practiced on organic dairy farms.
-By completing this survey we believe we have extended the knowledge of lactating cow housing types used on organic dairy farms in our region and in the process also identified some key issues for further study.
-In particular, given the relative high frequency of tie-stall housing facilities in this sample, research on how organic dairy producers perceive and are responding to changing consumer demands related to confinement housing.
-Research on the relationship between housing types and animal behavior, health, and well-being and environmental impacts seem warranted.
-Similarly, research on consumer acceptance of common cattle husbandry systems seems warranted.
-Kuhl et al. (2019) recently used a picture-based approach to assess the public acceptance of common indoor housing systems in Germany and found that the acceptance of loose housing (free-stall barns) was relatively low (17% or less) and paddock or pasture access increased public acceptance.
-Their study did not include an assessment of consumer acceptance of bedded pack systems.
+Shelter or housing for US organic dairy cattle must be designed to allow for: “(i) Natural maintenance, comfort behaviors, and opportunity to exercise; (ii) Temperature level, ventilation, and air circulation suitable to the species; and (iii) Reduction of potential for livestock injury” (USDA, 2020).
+To the best of our knowledge, research on shelter or housing for US organic dairy farms is limited.
+We propose that research on the impact of housing and bedding on dairy cattle productivity and well-being, including animal health (e.g., lameness and mastitis) would inform best practices regionally and nationally, especially for regions where winter housing and bedding technologies are used for five to six months of the year.
+However, better knowledge of the distribution and types of bedding management styles practiced on organic dairy farms is necessary to identify representative samples for research populations.
+The results of our survey, improved knowledge of lactating cow housing types used on organic dairy farms in our region and in the process also identified some key issues for further study.
+In particular, given the relative high frequency of tiestall housing facilities in this sample, research on how organic dairy producers perceive and are responding to changing consumer demands related to confinement housing is sorely needed.
+Research on the relationship between housing types and animal behavior, health, and well-being and environmental impacts are important to help direct the future of housing for dairy cattle, and could help inform consumer acceptance of common cattle husbandry systems.
+For example, a picture-based approach to assess the public acceptance of common indoor housing systems in Germany found that the acceptance of loose housing (freestall barns) was relatively low (17% or less) and paddock or pasture access increased public acceptance Kuhl et al., 2019).
+Notably, their study did not include an assessment of consumer acceptance of bedded pack systems.